 ii.
 Accommodate paths and cycle connections provided these can be accommodated without compromising the physical and visual separation between villages, the amenity of existing and new communities and the ecological value of the corridors.

 iii.
-Include provision for early planting and landscape improvements to form a meaningful separation between emerging built-up areas and existing settlements.
+Include provision for early planting and landscape improvements.

-The definition, detailed design and treatment of the natural green corridors and landscape buffers around villages including rights of way and cycle connections will be established in a Strategic Landscape Masterplan and Village Masterplans in consultation with the local community.
+The detailed design and treatment of the natural green corridors and landscape buffers including rights of way and cycle connections will be identified in the Strategic Landscape Masterplan and Village Masterplans in consultation with the local community.

-POLICY AG5 –Protecting Areas of Local Significance
+POLICY AG5 - Respecting Areas of Local Significance

 The following sites are locally significant and are designated as Local Green Space in accordance with the NPPF and District Plan Policy CFLR2.
 These sites should form part of the Green Infrastructure Network and are subject to the provisions of Policy AG3.
-Planting and activities within these areas should be consistent with the function, character and use of the Local Green Space (see Fig. 18):
+Development will not be permitted in Local Green Spaces unless exceptional circumstances are fully evidenced and justified.
+Planting and activities within these areas should be consistent with the function, character and use of the Local Green Space (see Fig. 12):

 a.
 Eastwick Wood